A $11.6 billion problem: As COVID-19 drains budgets, U.S. cities could face bankruptcy

 Resolving Westfall’s bankruptcy meant reaching a new agreement with the Katzes.
 The bankruptcy court approved a $6 million settlement with the developers and gave Westfall 20 years to pay.
 The city would also raise property taxes and delay the repayment of other debts.
 By 2014, Westfall’s budget had recovered enough for Pennsylvania to remove it from its list of distressed cities.

-Bankruptcy proceedings were more complicated in Vallejo, California, which is on the northern end of San Francisco Bay.
+Bankruptcy proceedings were more complicated in Vallejo, CA, which is on the northern end of San Francisco Bay.
 Vallejo, population 120,000, had a 2008-2009 budget of $79.6 million.
 In 2008, the city lost around one-quarter of its revenues as local sales taxes and real estate development fees collapsed.
 Vallejo suddenly found itself unable to pay all of its bills.

 The City Council voted unanimously to file for bankruptcy.